-At this point, you just have to unzip the downloaded package under a folder, having a KnowageStudio</ri> dio distribution> <date> subfolder.
+At this point, you just have to unzip the downloaded package under a folder, having a KnowageStudio<version><date> subfolder.
 Here you can find and run a KnowageStudio.exe or Knowage.sh script to start and select the preferred workspace.